DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 kubectl apply -f decisioncenter-backendconfig.yaml
 ```

-2. Annotate the Decision Center Service with this GKE Backend Config:
+2. Annotate the Decision Center Service with the GKE Backend Config:

 ```
 kubectl annotate service <release>-odm-decisioncenter cloud.google.com/backend-config="{\"ports\": {\"9453\":\"dc-backendconfig\"}}"
 ```

-As soon as GKE has managed the Decision Center session affinity at the loadbalancer level, you can check the ClientIP availability below the Decision Center Network Endpoint Group configuration from the Google Cloud Console in the Load Balancer details:
+As soon as GKE manages the Decision Center session affinity at the loadbalancer level, you can check the ClientIP availability below the Decision Center Network Endpoint Group configuration from the Google Cloud Console in the Load Balancer details:

 <img width="1000" height="353" src='./images/dc_sessionaffinity.png'/>

 ### Access ODM services

-In a real enterprise use-case, to access the mycompany.com domain name, you will have to deal with [Google Managed Certificate](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs) and [Google Cloud DNS](https://cloud.google.com/dns).
+In a real enterprise use-case, to access the mycompany.com domain name, you have to deal with [Google Managed Certificate](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs) and [Google Cloud DNS](https://cloud.google.com/dns).

-In this trial, we are using a self-signed certificate.
+In this trial, you use a self-signed certificate.
 So, there is no extra charge like certificate and domain purchase.
-We just have to manage a configuration to simulate the mycompany.com access.
+You just have to manage a configuration to simulate the mycompany.com access.

-You can get the EXTERNAL-IP using the command line:
+To get the EXTERNAL-IP, use the command line:

 ```
 kubectl get ingress <release>-odm-ingress -o json | jq -r '.status.loadBalancer.ingress[].ip'
 ```

-So, to access ODM services, you have to edit your /etc/hosts file and add the following entry:
+To access ODM services, you have to edit your /etc/hosts file and add the following entry:

 ```
 <EXTERNAL-IP> mycompany.com